apache/druid-website-src/druid-powered.md

 ## Sweet Couch

 [Sweet Couch](https://www.sweetcouch.com) is a place to discover unique products which are buyable online.
 Druid powers [Sweet Couch harvest](https://www.sweetcouch.com/harvest/womens) which is an open analytics platform for tracking performance of online shops based out in India.
 All end user events are tracked and analysed using Druid for business insights.

+## Swisscom

+We are providing machine-learning driven, anomaly detection services to our operations teams, using Druid to cover all our storage and query needs.
+These anomalies currently help engineers during maintenance windows to correct for possible outages before they even happen.
+Our Dataset includes over 3000 core-network devices and over double that amount in wireless transmission equipment.
+We ingest and process over 25 million records every minute, but we’re just getting started with onboarding our platforms and services on Druid.

 ## TalkingData